 SPA 303 Advanced Spanish Conversation (3 hrs.)
 Continued intensive work in Spanish.
 Oral practice will concentrate on helping students to organize and express their ideas on a variety of topics: literature, culture, and contemporary problems related to the Hispanic world.
-Prerequisites: SPA 204, 210 or permission of the instructor.
+Offered annually in the spring semester.
+Prerequisites: SPA 204 or 210 or permission of the instructor.